Empower Your Practice

 Medesk offers every single feature mentioned here, plus personalized onboarding, webinars, and interactive support to get your team up to speed fast.

-You can start free and explore how automation, smart dashboards, and deep integrations can transform your physician practice management in weeks, not years.
+You can start on the permanent Free plan — free forever, in every market — and explore how automation, smart dashboards, and deep integrations can transform your physician practice management in weeks, not years.

-If you’re still unsure, remember: even if you're not ready to switch platforms fully, you lose nothing by exploring.
-Sign up for a free Medesk trial, and you'll:
+If you're still unsure, remember: even if you're not ready to switch platforms fully, you lose nothing by exploring.
+Start on the permanent Free plan, or take a 7-day Pro trial (no credit card required), and you'll:

-Start your free trial now and discover how easy and impactful smart medical practice management can be ↓
+Start free today and discover how easy and impactful smart medical practice management can be in 2026.